keidrun/l2l-face/README.md

 L2L (Language To Language: Program conversion command) Plugin Interfaces

-## Getting Started Developing the L2L Plugin
+## Getting Started with Developing Your L2L Plugin
 Please follow the below steps to develop your L2L plugin.

+### Step 1: Make your plugin application for the Gradle application

+Your application's name need follow the naming rule.

+The naming rule is simple.
+Please use `l2l-XxxxxToYyyyy-plugin` if you covert `Xxxxx` language to `Yyyyy` language.

-### Step 1: Add the configuration to your Gradle build script
+### Step 2: Add the configuration to your Gradle build script

-You add the following configuration to your `build.gradle` file. `${version}` is release version.
+You add the following configuration to your `build.gradle` file. `${version}` is the release version.

 ```groovy
 repositories {